Isla Coiba World Heritage Site, Panama

 Panamanian Pacific, is made up of Coiba, the largest island in the Central American

-Pacific, with an area of 503.14 Km2, plus other smaller islands, islets and rocky
+Pacific, with an area of 503.14 square kilometers, plus other smaller islands, islets and rocky

-The marine surface of the park is estimated in 2,024.63 Km and has the most extensive
+The marine surface of the park is estimated in 2,024.63 kilometers and has the most extensive

-area of coral reefs of the Eastern Pacific (17 Km2), where numerous threatened species
+area of coral reefs of the Eastern Pacific (17 square kilometers), where numerous threatened species

 converge, among them turtles and marine mammals, in addition to a rich and varied